 If you aren’t vegan, use real cream, there if you are vegan, you’re in luck as the recipe that follows was designed for you!

 When you make ice cream it’s about pockets of work-time that leads up to the final masterpiece.
 You will need at least six hours from start to finish to make this treat.
 It’s a great Sunday project.

-If you don’t have an ice cream maker, you can blend all the ingredients together according to the instructions, and pour into wax-paper lined metal loaf pan, be sure to cover with wax paper before placing in the freezer.
+If you don’t have an ice cream maker then you can blend all the ingredients together according to the instructions, and pour it into wax-paper lined metal loaf pan, but be sure to cover with wax paper before placing it in the freezer.
 In our experience, it doesn’t come out as nicely, as the ice cream maker really does play a role in the texture of the ice cream.
 It’s worth the hassle.

-A recipe is not truly perfect until you’ve added your own touch to it.
+A recipe is not truly perfect until you have added your own touch to it.
 Use real cream if that’s your jam.
-However challenging, this should be fun!
+However a little challenging, this should be fun!
 Teach someone how to make this recipe and you may not have to make it next time.

-What’s your favorite flavor of ice cream?
+What’s your favorite flavor?
 Here are some ideas to make yours special:

 - If you aren’t a chocolate fan, feel free to leave out the chocolate chips or swap them out for white chocolate chunks or cocoa nibs

 - Not a cashew milk fan?
 Try almond, hemp, coconut or any other plant-based milk (or try real cream, whole milk or greek yogurt)